 Clinicians are participating in The Living Heart Project to evaluate the readiness of such simulation tools to current problems, and to help drive the development of state-of-the-art technologies and applications that will further improve patient care.

-Clinicians are invited to monitor and evaluate the development of the model in a collaborative way as the project progresses over time.
-We look for your critical input and/or guidance in your area of expertise.
-Your suggestions—based on actual patient experience, ideas about applications to specific disease states, and/or thoughts about model enhancement or refinement derived from clinical data—will all contribute to the pursuit of realistic simulations capable of reliably replicating observed behavior.
+Clinicians monitor and evaluate the development of the model in a collaborative way as the project progresses over time.
+Their suggestions—based on actual patient experience, ideas about applications to specific disease states, and/or thoughts about model enhancement or refinement derived from clinical data—contribute to the pursuit of realistic simulations capable of reliably replicating observed behavior.

 Regulatory compliance is a key component of device development.
 The U.S. Food and Drug Administration (FDA), through initiatives such as the creation of a simulation model repository and Medical Device Design Tools (MDDTs), has stepped up efforts to more actively encourage the use of simulation.
 The FDA recognizes the value of simulation for device development, for cardiac services and treatments, and for virtual testing that supports the approval of device submissions.
 Simulation is also understood to help reduce animal testing and clinical trial costs, improve upon bench testing, and provide deeper understanding of in vivo behavior where traditional methods of assessing devices simply aren’t possible.